-As an employer, you’ve heard about benefits before.
-But what are fringe benefits?
+As an employer, it’s likely you’ve heard about benefits before.
+But do you know what fringe benefits are?

-To understand fringe benefits, first it’s important to understand how employees are paid.
+To understand fringe benefits, it’s important that you know how employees are paid.
 Employees are normally paid wages via written or printed checks, direct deposit, payroll cards, or sometimes cash.

-All wages paid to employees are taxable income, and subject to income tax withholding.
+No matter how they’re paid, all wages paid to employees are considered taxable income and subject to income tax withholding.

 What Are Fringe Benefits?

-Similarly, the employee is considered the recipient of the fringe benefit in exchange for services, even if the fringe benefit is provided to someone who didn’t perform the services.
+Similarly, the employee is considered the recipient of the fringe benefit in exchange for services, even if the fringe benefit is provided to someone who isn’t employed by the employer in question.
 For example, if an employee’s family member benefits from a company-sponsored gym membership, the employee will still be considered the fringe benefit recipient.

-Here are some other examples of fringe benefits:
+Here are some other common examples of fringe benefits:

 Employee stock options